RESPONSE TO COVID-19 PANDEMIC

 NB: While TSA and UKH have made every attempt to ensure the accuracy and reliability of the information contained in this document, the content is for general information purposes only and should not be used as a substitute for consultation with professional advisers.
 We do not represent, warrant, undertake or guarantee that the use of this document will lead to any particular outcome or result.
 We shall not be liable to you in respect of any business losses, including without limitation loss of or damage to profits, income, revenue, use, production, anticipated savings, business, contracts, commercial opportunities or goodwill.

-TSA’s CEO, David Stevens is actively engaging with our membership and all stakeholders to protect and promote the industry during this difficult time.
-We have been sending frequent updates on our lobbying efforts, technical support, succeses and our furstrations with government departments.
-Access these updates here.
+We are actively engaging with our membership and all stakeholders to protect and promote the industry during this difficult time.
+We have been sending frequent updates on our lobbying efforts, technical support, successes and our frustrations with government departments.

 MEMBERS COMMIT TO TSA PLEDGE